0xJaym/Projects/README.md

 # Projects
-This is simple text to speech program using Google (gTTS)
+This is simple text to speech program using Google text to speech (gTTs)